Various images above courtesy of Craig Kinder Food Photography, Violet Millieri, Astrid Volzke @ourphotostories and Tracey Cotterell

 Enjoy a fun afternoon learning the art of cheese making.
 One local producer will be sharing his knowledge of cheese making passed down through the generations of his family.
 His family originated from Italy and have continued to make cheeses in Australia since the 1950’s.

-Following your cheese making session, enjoy a smorgasbord of home grown and made sundried tomatoes, cheeses and salamis paired with award winning wines.
-As the afternoon progresses, the pizza oven will be cranked up for an early dinner.
+Following your cheese making session, enjoy a smorgasbord of home grown and made sundried tomatoes, cheeses and salamis paired with award winning wines, the Pinot-Noir is a special favourite of ours.
+As the afternoon progresses, the pizza oven will be cranked up and you’ll feast on homecooked pizzas.
+This producer always treats us so well with his generosity and beautiful fresh produce spread across the dining table set up in his wine shed.
+You won’t ever find another experience like this one!

 PASTURED EGGS EXPERIENCE